alexaugur/teachU/Documentation.md

 ## Deployment

 ### 9.1 Deployment Process
 Our frontend deploys to vercel, and our backend deploys to render.
-We have continous integrations tests that ensure that both our frontend(vite react) and our backend (flask python) can build, which runs on every pr to development and main.
-Given these tests pass, we push to our main branch, which is then continously deployed to our production environments.

 In order to deploy to the frontend, we run the command
 ```